airalab/robonomics.network/content/posts/developers-incentive-program.md

 * Upload the video on YouTube, in a video participant has to explain:
     * How does the launch process work with explanations + screencast;
     * How can one store a CPS’es datalog in Blockchain with the help of IPFS;
-* Make a Tweet and Mention @Aira_robonomics Twitter account and Tag $XRT;
+* Make a Tweet and Mention @Aira_robonomics Twitter account and Tag $XRT and #robonomicsnetwork.
+In the Tweet, participant should share his experience launching a robot on Robonomics Network.

 ## Store the global air pollution level in Robonomics Network

 Robonomics Network aims to unveil a pollution level by citizens observation networks over the World and help people to offset the carbon footprint.
 Thus, core DAO developers came up with the [water](https://www.frontiersin.org/articles/10.3389/frobt.2020.00070/full) & air pollution sensors network, smart buildings offsetting and green certificates.

 To drive the adoption of open-source sensors network based on Robonomics Web Services, the team decided to reward a first 15 participants with **$300 (In form of native Robonomics token - XRT) for completing the following task:**

 * Connect air pollution sensor to Robonomics & maintain it for more than 1 week;
 * Upload the video on YouTube, in a video participant has to:
    * Describe the process of connecting air pollution sensor to Robonomics Network;
 * Follow Robonomics Network and make a Tweet, in the Tweet participant has to:
 * Share his experience of connecting air pollution sensor to Robonomics Network, and attach a photo of it;
-* Mention @Aira_robonomics Twitter account;
-* Mention #Sensors_on_RWS, #robonomicsnetwork,  $XRT.
-In the Tweet, the participant should share the geolocation of your sensor.
+* Make a Tweet and Mention @Aira_robonomics Twitter account and Tag $XRT and #robonomicsnetwork In the Tweet, participant should share the geolocation of his sensor and share his experience connecting a sensor to Robonomics Network.

 ## Making a research/Proof-of-Concept project on Robonomics Network